Moduli problems for operadic algebras: Maurer--Cartan equation

 whose essential image is the $\infty$-category of formal moduli problems over $\PP$. \end{theorem} \begin{example} Let $\CC=\mm{Lie}^\vee\{1\}$ be the shifted coLie cooperad, so that $\Omega\CC=C_\infty$ is a resolution of the commutative operad.
 Suppose that $\mf{g}$ is a Lie algebra and that $A$ is a \emph{strict} unital Artin dg-algebra, i.e.\ an augmented unital cdga whose augmentation ideal $\mf{m}_A$ is (strictly) finite dimensional and nilpotent.
 Theorem \ref{thm:MC functor} then shows that

-In other words, the value on $A$ of the formal moduli problem associated to $\mf{g}$ by the equivalence of Lurie \cite[Theorem 2.0.2]{DAGX} coincides with the value of the deformation functor considered e.g.\ by Hinich \cite{hinichformal}.
-In addition, Theorem \ref{thm:MC functor} shows that the \emph{full} FMP associated to $\mf{g}$ can be described similarly, by allowing $A$ to be an `Artin' (i.e.\ very small) \emph{$C_\infty$-algebra}, in which case $\mf{m}_A\otimes\mf{g}$ is an $L_\infty$-algebra. \end{example} \begin{proof} Consider the simplicially enriched functor $\scat{Alg}_{\CC^\vee}\rt \Fun(\scat{Alg}_{\PP}^{\infty, \mm{sm}}, \scat{sSet})$ sending $\mf{g}$ to the enriched functor
+In other words, the value on $A$ of the formal moduli problem associated to $\mf{g}$ by the equivalence of Lurie \cite[Theorem 2.0.2]{DAGX} coincides with the value of the deformation functor considered e.g.\ by Hinich \cite{hinichformal} and Pridham \cite{Pridham}.
+In addition, Theorem \ref{thm:MC functor} shows that the \emph{full} FMP associated to $\mf{g}$ can be described similarly, by allowing $A$ to be a strictly Artin \emph{$C_\infty$-algebra}, in which case $\mf{m}_A\otimes\mf{g}$ is an $L_\infty$-algebra. \end{example} \begin{proof} Consider the simplicially enriched functor $\scat{Alg}_{\CC^\vee}\rt \Fun(\scat{Art}_\mathscr{P}^{\infty}, \scat{sSet})$ sending $\mf{g}$ to the enriched functor

 By Lemma \ref{lem:simpD}, this enriched functor presents the functor of $\infty$-categories \eqref{diag:mcoofunctor} after inverting the weak equivalences.
 It therefore suffices to identify $\Map^\Delta_{\CC^\vee}\big(\scat{D}_{\phi}(A), \mf{g}\big)$ with a simplicial set of Maurer--Cartan elements.
 But now recall that